KIMBOSAURUS1/DM1143D-Ideation-and-Prototyping-FA18-McDermott/constant_output_choices.md

 # Constant Output

+This is an ongoing project that you will complete throughout the semester.
+It is an important part of the course that will challenge you to improve your creative process.
+You will present initial ideas for what you may want to do, and your first project "entry" on 09/12.
+You __must document your creative process on a website or blog, that you set up for this class__ for more information on possible options for setting up your website, visit the [process website page](process_website.md)

+#### Assignment Details
+There are two options for this project: constant output or constant input.
+Take a moment to read about these two options, and think about which one might be best for you.
+Keep in mind, you can only choose one.

 Choose either for the entire semester. **Do not do both**:

 *   Passion Project: Individual (or Collaborative) Daily, Weekly, or Monthly or
 *   Discovery Log or

-An important part of this course is a semester-long project that will challenge you to improve your creative process.
-There are two options for this project: constant output or constant input.
-Take a moment to read about these two options, and think about which one might be best for you.
-Keep in mind, you can only choose one.

 #### Personal Passion Project: Individual (or Collaborative), Daily, Weekly or Monthly